shfwnz/epres/README.md

 <h1>Browser Support:</h1>

-Corona Admin is designed to work flawlessly with all the latest and modern web browsers.
+ePRESS is designed to work flawlessly with all the latest and modern web browsers.

 - Chrome (latest)
 - FireFox (latest)